mauroservienti/NServiceBus.IntegrationTesting/README.md

 })
 ```

-The integration scenario context, the `c` argument, can be "queried" to gather the satus of the test, in this case the done condition is augmented to make so that the test is condiered done when a saga of type `ASaga` has been invoked or there are failed messages.
+The integration scenario context, the `c` argument, can be "queried" to gather the status of the test, in this case the done condition is augmented to make so that the test is considered done when a saga of type `ASaga` has been invoked or there are failed messages.

 ## How to deal with timeouts